• Skip to primary navigation

 Liveness detection, done well, is the most direct technical response available right now.
 It will not solve the problem permanently, the attack methods will keep evolving, and the defenders will have to keep pace.
 But it is the checkpoint that everything else in a remote verification flow depends on.
 If it fails, the rest of the stack does not matter much.

-SQ Magazine follows strict Publishing Principles to ensure accuracy, transparency, and editorial independence across all content.
+SQ Magazine follows strict Publishing Principles and a documented Fact-Check Policy to ensure accuracy, transparency, and editorial independence across all content.

 Add SQ Magazine as a Preferred Source on Google for updates!
 Follow on Google News